jamesafranke/jamesafranke.github.io/README.md

 however, all recent transformer forecast models are trained on reanalysis model data, which does not contain all the revelant cloud phyisics to begin with.

-We developed a new machine-learning ready cloud dataset based on the 5 main geostationary satelites.
+We developed a new machine-learning ready cloud dataset based on the 5 main geostationary satelites we call CloudBench (following WeatherBench).
+Geostationary observations from

 <img src="cloudbench.png" width="700">
 **[above]** CloudBench RGB mosaic constructed from 5 geostationary satellites with ``natural" color on the day side (high clouds in blue) and colorized IR clouds on the night side.